CNES/demcompare/README.md

 It computes a bunch of metrics between two point clouds or meshes (vertices are used for the comparison for mesh) and gives a visual glimpse of the local distances from one point cloud to the other.

-## Quick Start

-## Installation
+## Install

 ### From Pypi

-Create a Python virtual environment, git clone the repository and install the lib in dev mode (so to be able to modify it dynamically).
+Create a Python virtual environment, git clone the repository and install the library.

 ```bash
 # Create your virtual environment "venv"